vicsz/cloud-lab/README.md

 ```

 Note Tomcat is embedded inside of the build artifact (you don't need an external application Server).

-Also note, the different default output directories for Maven and Gradle.

 ### 1.3 - Test the /hello endpoint
 The address will be: localhost:8080/hello